Is a Little Alcohol Good for Your Health? Cooper Experts Weigh In

 It's also important not to fall into the trap of thinking that drinking alcohol can replace other healthy habits, like exercise.

 Moderation is essential when it comes to alcohol, because there's a fine line between a potential benefit and doing harm to your body.
-Traditionally two drinks per day for men and one drink per day for women is the recommended maximum.
-As part of the eight steps to Get Cooperized, Cooper Clinic recommends no more than 10 drinks per week for men and no more than six drinks per week for women.
-Dr. Nelson also stresses the importance of stretching those drinks out over the course of a week, not piling them up on one weekend.
+As part of the 8 steps to Get Cooperized™, Cooper Clinic recommends no more than one drink per day for men and women.
+Dr. Nelson stresses the importance of stretching those drinks out over the course of a week, not piling them up on one weekend.

 For more information on Cooper Clinic and how to Get Cooperized, click here or call 972.560.2667.